CodecoolGlobal/solar-watch-MVP-java-petergubicza/README.md

-This is a school project in which I develop a solar watch API
+In this school project that evolved weekly, I developed a web application for checking weather forecasts by city and date.
+This journey led me to explore external APIs, delve into the Spring framework, and optimize performance using Docker.